FK Mladá Boleslav: 1993–2000: Economic crisis

+2001–present: Modern era

+In 2001, the club's most successful era began when the club was bought by the local construction company Gema and the company's co-owner Josef Dufek became the club's president.
+The new owners subsequently transformed the club into a joint-stock company, renewed cooperation with Škoda Auto as the club's main sponsor, started to cooperate with the city of Mladá Boleslav, acquired other business partners from the region, and renovated the stadium.
+In the summer of 2002, Josef Dufek publicly announced a five-year plan during which the second-league club was to become a participant in European cups.

-The team was promoted to Czech First League for the first time in its history in 2004 and in their first top-flight season fought against relegation, eventually finishing in 14th place.
+The club was promoted to the Czech First League for the first time in its history in the 2003–04 season.
+In their first top-flight season, the club fought against relegation, eventually finishing in the 14th place.
 The club's greatest success was achieved in the 2005–06 season, as they finished runners-up in the Czech First League, earning a place in the qualifying rounds of the UEFA Champions League.
+The club thus fulfilled its ambitious plan in just four years.
 They came through their first tie, defeating Vålerenga (3–1 and 2–2), then lost against Galatasaray (2–5 away, 1–1 home), dropping into the UEFA Cup first round.
 The club went on to achieve a surprising 4–3 aggregate victory over Marseille (1st leg: 0–1, 2nd leg 4–2).
-However, the team was eliminated after reaching the group stage, taking just 3 points from 4 matches (Panathinaikos 0–1, Hapoel Tel Aviv 1–1, Paris Saint-Germain 0–0, Rapid București 1–1).
+The home match against Marseille is considered one of the greatest wins in the club's history.
+However, the club was eliminated after reaching the group stage, taking just 3 points from 4 matches (Panathinaikos 0–1, Hapoel Tel Aviv 1–1, Paris Saint-Germain 0–0, Rapid București 1–1).

-The following season, the club qualified directly for the first round of the UEFA Cup after finishing 3rd in the league.
-(Luboš Pecka was the top goalscorer in the league that year.)
+The following season, the club finished 3rd in the league.
+The club's Luboš Pecka was the top goalscorer in the league that season.
+After the season, the coach Dušan Uhrin, Jr. decided to leave the club after leading it since October 2004.
+The club qualified directly for the first round of the UEFA Cup.
 Qualification for the group stage was only narrowly secured by beating Palermo 4–2 on penalties after a nail biting 1–1 aggregate scoreline.
 On the verge of being eliminated with the score reading 1–0 Palermo, (with their goal in the first leg still standing) in the 2nd leg, Tomáš Sedláček scored the winner in the 2nd leg with only seconds to spare.
 In their group Mladá Boleslav defeated IF Elfsborg 3–1, but again failed to reach the knockout stages of the competition after losing matches against Villarreal 1–2, AEK Athens 0–1 and Fiorentina 1–2.
-The club subsequently achieved a 7th place league finish in the 2007–08 season, missing out on European qualification.
+The club subsequently achieved a 7th place league finish in the 2007–08 season, missing out on European cups.

-The major sponsor of the club is Škoda Auto.